yousifpatti/participation_marker/README.md

 ## Usage

-Once the installation is complete, you can use the Attendance Marker project by running
+Once the installation is complete, you can use the Participation Marker project by:

+1) On a terminal, run
     ```python3 app.py```
-    at the top level of the project.
+    at the top level of the project

+2) On a browser, go to
+http://127.0.0.1:5000/ to load the app